WOMEN’S RED TENT

-12noon-3:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing.
-Short massages will be available from Anita as well.
+2pm-5:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing.
+Other pampering options (massage and reiki) also available.
 This is also an opportunity to hang out, walk the land, chat with other women, be nurtured.
 A light lunch will be provided.